 Moissanite can be a bi-product of the blast-furnace process used to make iron.
 In a blast furnace, the raw ingredients such as iron ore, carbon (usually in the form of coke, but other forms such as methane may be used), limestone and other chemicals and air (used to react with impurities) are continuously introduced.
 The reaction results in the production of pig iron which is removed as a liquid while the impurities form a slag which floats to the top and is removed.
 The sides of the huge furnace are relatively cool, while the interior is very hot, and this creates conditions for minerals to crystallize.
 Every few months, the furnace is emptied so that these minerals can be cleaned from the walls of the furnace.
 One such mineral is moissanite, which readily crystallizes from the silicon and carbon dissolved in the molten iron.
-The resulting moissanite crystals are nearly black and opaque due to their iron content, but they can be quite colorful and beautiful due to a surface iridescence, although most are ground up and used as abrasives.
+The resulting moissanite crystals are nearly black and opaque due to their iron content, but they can be quite colorful and beautiful, although most are ground up and used as abrasives.

 There are several phases of SiC.
 The original mineral discovered is officially known as moissanite-6H.
 The (6H) refers to the hexagonal symmetry of this phase of moissanite.
 There are two other phases recognized as minerals: moissanite-5H and the isometric phase beta-moissanite.